knub/wordbol/README.md

 ### Wordbol – A wordpress plugin integrating Apache Stanbol

-This plugin integrates some of[Apache Stanbol's](https://stanbol.apache.org/) features into your [Wordpress](https://wordpress.org/) blog.
+This plugin integrates some of [Apache Stanbol's](https://stanbol.apache.org/) features into your [Wordpress](https://wordpress.org/) blog.

 #### Features
 * Generate links to Wikipedia articles automatically